 Question: How important is it to the success of your eBay business that your products are easy and not too expensive to ship?
 What else should you know about shipping before starting an eBay business?

+Answer: Shipping is critically important, especially as so many online sellers are offering free shipping on items.
+Take a foolish example.
+Suppose you want to sell rocks on eBay.
+It cost $86 to ship each rock because of the weight involved.
 However, no one seems to want to pay more than $5.00 for a rock.
-You can see what would happen to your business if you were dumb enough to sell any rocks under these conditions.
+You can see what would happen to your business if you were dumb enough to try to sell any rocks under these conditions.

-You need to know all the details about shipping before you sell anything on eBay.
+You need to know all the details about shipping before you choose anything to sell on eBay.

 Question: What must you include in the description of your products to improve chances they will sell?

-So you need to include details (such as colour, size, weight etc.) as well as features that set your product apart from other such products and make it desirable.
+You need to include details (such as color, size, weight etc.) as well as features that set your product apart from other such products and make it desirable.
 For instance, you don't just sell "teddy bears" on eBay.
 You sell "handcrafted, one-of-a-kind teddy bears".
 The trick is to think like a purchaser.
 What would you want to know about the item?
 What would make you buy it?